 What we’re doing

 Creating actionable signals means, for example, mobilising the best research on extracting new insights from satellite and other geoscience data and applying that to live commercial or public policy questions.
 It might also mean building simulations, synthetic data and predictive algorithms to understand how consumers may respond to climate-related incentives.

 We are working with academics who understand how satellite data can be better interpreted to reveal patterns of activity on the planet’s surface that indicate positive or negative climate change activity e.g., new trees being planted, methane emissions being reduced, CO2 sinks being deployed.

 Enriching sandbox environments

-We are supporting innovation in new ESG-related FinTechs by creating sources of synthetic data for those businesses to test their business models against.
-We recently worked with the FCA on their TechSprint designed to support the development of new businesses that could create better ESG data.
+We are supporting innovation in new ESG-related FinTechs by creating synthetic data sources for those businesses to test their business models against.
+We recently worked with the FCA on their TechSprint, designed to support the development of new businesses that could create better ESG data.